pretalx/pretalx-docker/README.md

 sed '/selinux/d' -i compose.yml
 ```

-To speed up builds for the a single local platform, you can disable BuildX with:
+To speed up builds and to build for the local platform only, you can disable BuildX with:

 ```sh
 export DOCKER_BUILDKIT=0